Renz2299/mp4_eco_roots/README.md

 Added order history, save info functionality

+## Bug Fixes

+Footer not staying at bottom of page

 ## Credits & Acknowledgements

 DEBUG = int(os.environ.get("DEVELOPMENT", default=0))

+Mockups for renders <a href="https://www.freepik.com/free-vector/digital-device-mockup-set_4122518.htm#query=device%20mockup&position=8&from_view=search&track=ais&uuid=2c6b5773-48a8-4b9a-b8a0-4b83164331af">Image by rawpixel.com</a> on Freepik

 No image found image = Image by <a href="https://www.freepik.com/free-vector/realistic-question-box-mockup_28846681.htm#query=mystery&position=1&from_view=search&track=sph&uuid=3ddffba5-4263-4cdb-8308-d88d826b07f6">Freepik</a>

 Come back to this for updating anything in json files

 reset password page not styled the same

+delete product needs pop-up for confirmation - Modal

+qty buttons not working

+To implement into final deployed database product descriptions:

+- **Provide Transparent Information:** Offer transparent and detailed information about product materials, sourcing, and manufacturing processes to build trust with consumers and foster informed decision-making.

+- **Encourage Responsible Consumption:** Advocate for responsible consumption by promoting product longevity, reuse, and recycling.
+Provide information on proper disposal and recycling options for products.

+- **Reduce Environmental Impact:** Strive to minimise the environmental impact of the business operations, from sourcing products from local suppliers to reducing the environmental impact of packaging and shipping.